 For best results, dermatologist Anthony Rossi recommends using this method in tandem with a product that has an SPF of at least 15 and reapplying liberally every two hours spent under the sun (and after every dip in the pool or the ocean).

-Alternatively, you could purchase the bizarre Roll-A-Lotion Body Lotion Applicator, which measures 19.5 inches — plenty long enough to ensure your back is fully covered with sunscreen.
-The downside is you’ll have to endure the stares of other beachgoers as you awkwardly lotion your own back with this thing (as well as making it painfully obvious that you have no one else in your life you can turn to).
+Alternatively, you could purchase one of those weird body lotion applicator things, which should, in theory, do a decent enough job of ensuring your back is fully covered with sunscreen.
+The downside is you’ll have to endure the stares of other beachgoers as you awkwardly lotion your own back with it (as well as making it painfully obvious that you have no one else in your life you can turn to).

 This, of course, will also be true of sunscreen-smeared plastic wrap.
 So either way, it may not be your coolest moment.